JulianGan/Heuristics-Final-Project/README.markdown

 ![thumbnail](public/thumbnail.png)

-This is a blank game template implementing a simple counter to help you create your game for the Heuristic Problem Solving final project.
-You might want to also refer to [an example of a completed game (Gomoku) using this template](https://github.com/wjmn/gomoku).
+This game is implemented using a game template [an example of a completed game (Gomoku) using this template](https://github.com/wjmn/gomoku).

 # Developing